spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/1-batch-only-mode.md

 ## Viewing the Dashboard

 Once the server has started, you can view the Spring Cloud Data Flow dashboard by visiting `http://localhost:9393/dashboard` in a web browser.
 From there, you can create and manage batch jobs.
-See the topics [here](%currentPath%/feature-guides/batch/) for more detail.
+See the topics [Batch Feature Guide](%currentPath%/feature-guides/batch/) for more detail.
-The following image shows the Jobs page of the Spring Cloud Data Flow dashboard, where you could add a batch job.
+The following image shows the Jobs page of the Spring Cloud Data Flow dashboard, where you could add a batch job:

 ![Spring Cloud Data Flow Batch Page](images/Spring_Cloud_Data_Flow_Batch.png)

 ## Using Spring Cloud Data Flow Shell

-You can use the Spring Cloud Data Flow Shell.
+You can use Spring Cloud Data Flow Shell.
 For more about that, see the [Shell topic in the Tooling page](%currentPath%/concepts/tooling/#shell).